 Structure and agency

 The idea that there is a complex set of relationships in place between individual actors and the contexts within which they are functioning is hardly original, even if understanding these relationships has given rise to numerous debates and a large number of approaches for their investigation (Gray 2014).
 In broad terms the approach adopted in this paper rests upon the critical realist position developed by Archer (1989; 1995; 2003), as modified by the norm circle arguments of Elder-Vass (2010a; Archer & Elder-Vass 2012).
-This approach is directly applicable to the examination of complex policy systems as a consequence of the focus that it contains on the dynamic interplay between individual, structural and systemic factors, thus combining the analysis of both holistic and sub-system features of policy systems (Archer 1995, 135-63; Fyfe 1996; Elder-Vass 2010b; Morcol 2012, 62-92).
+This approach is directly applicable to the examination of complex policy systems as a consequence of the focus that it has on the dynamic interplay between individual, structural and systemic factors, thus combining the analysis of both holistic and sub-system features of policy systems (Archer 1995, 135-63; Fyfe 1996; Elder-Vass 2010b; Morcol 2012, 62-92).
 Archer’s (2003; 2007) position on the relationships of structure and agency is effectively concerned with the interplay between reflexive individuals and the objective conditions within which they are functioning.
-While these conditions can produce both constraints on and opportunities for individual action a key feature of them is that they are not absolute in their effects but are open to active management by those social actors who are located within their boundaries, with these actors adopting individually different approaches to precisely how conditions are understood and what can be done within them.
+While these conditions can produce both constraints on and opportunities for individual action, a key feature of them is that they are not absolute in their effects but are open to active management by those social actors who are located within their boundaries, with these actors adopting individually different approaches to precisely how conditions are understood and what can be done within them.

 The current paper is concerned with how staff within publicly-funded museums in England manage the range of external and internal structural constraints and opportunities that confront them.
 It assumes that the techniques and practices that are used in individual museums derive from the understandings of, and priorities attached to, the significance and meaning of the structural contexts – such as governmental policies, financial capabilities, and professional norms and standards - within which museum staff operate.
 The existence of multiple pressures and demands within museums can lead to both ambiguous and self-contradictory expectations being placed upon organizational members, as well as straight-forward and coherently inter-connected ones.
 The management of the tensions that these generate can be understood as being played out through the underlying relationships between exogenous and endogenous limits and opportunities in individual museums, and the ability and willingness of staff to exercise choice in managing these.
 Thus the focus of analysis is on the inter-action between a range of structural variables, the precise exercise (or not) of individual agency, and the ways in which museum staff manage organizational complexity.